-Our foliar nutrient results derived from burned and unburned sites are similar to those reported by others in New Jersey (e.g., Renninger et al 2013) and indicate that historical fire reduced soil C. However, there was also a strong reduction in soil C with elevation.
-Nonetheless, foliar C was similar across sites, inconsistent with findings by others in New Jersey (Renninger et al 2013; Alkañiz et al 2018), complicating the soil-plant connection.
+Our foliar nutrient results derived from burned and unburned sites are similar to those reported by others in New Jersey (e.g., Renninger et al 2013) and indicate that historical fire reduced soil C. However we also found a reduction in soil C at upper locations not in the fire path.
+Alternately, foliar C was similar across sites, inconsistent with findings by others in New Jersey (Renninger et al 2013; Alkañiz et al 2018), complicating the soil-plant connection.
 The interaction between elevation and foliar nutrient is still not resolved; foliar Zn availability was higher at lower elevations at Mt.
 Desert Island.
 This result was consistent with findings by others in another New Jersey investigation (Kolker et al 2013).
-Our findings led us to speculate that persistence capacity may be tied to higher concentrations of foliar Ca2+ and K+.but recovery capacity was more likely connected to higher P.
+Our findings led us to speculate that persistence capacity may be tied to higher concentrations of foliar Ca2+ and K+ but how widespread that response is requires unsupported speculation.but recovery capacity was more likely connected to higher P.

 Climate is already considered as a the final a more significant arbiter of population decline rather than stand-replacing fire disturbance due to its absence in the case of long-term pitch pine livelihood.
 Recent climate change models anticipate a negative impact on future vegetative status at Mt.
-Desert Island (Fernandez et al 2015; Swanston et al 2018), but these do not specifically address the adaptability of pitch pine nor the extent to which plasticity (Day et al 2014) is shaping tendency towards persistence.
+Desert Island (Fernandez et al 2015; Swanston et al 2018), but these do not specifically address the adaptability of pitch pine nor the extent to which plasticity (Day et al 2014) will continue to shape persistence if warming temperatures continue to rise.
 What has been clear for almost three decades is the effect of global climate change on physiological traits.
 Day, Greenwood and White (2001) found that an uptick in annual temperatures signaled increased leaf-air vapor pressure deficits that negatively impacted pitch pine stomatal conductance and limited gas exchange.
 In a related report, scientists found warming trends (Kunkel et al 2013) increased pitch pine reproductive difficulties (Ledig Smouse and Hom 2015).
 This included weather-related effects such as episodic drought, harsh winds, and salt spray (Schmitt 2015; Fernandez et al 2015) as well as conditions that increased cold intolerance (Berang and Steiner 1985).

 Increases in annual winter temperatures (Lesk et al 2017) coupled with an absence of fire cause concern about a quite different disturbance—potential invasion within the next decade of an herbivore, Southern pine beetle (Dendroctonus frontalis Zimmer or ‘SPB’).
 Although deer browsing and rodent damage historically impeded tree survival in pine barrens (Ledig et al 2013), SPB has already paid a deadly visit to Long Island NY (Dodds et al 2018).
 Unless SPB’s progress is deterred by other insect predators like double checkered clerid (Thanasimus dubius; Coulson and Klepzig 2011), it is possible that pitch pines along with understory plants, butterflies and moth members of the Acadia ecosystem will suffer the same fate experienced in more southerly locations (Lesk et al 2017).
 According to several authors (Day et al 2005; Lee et al 2019) warming climate impacts habitat suitability and pitch pine tendencies to consolidate, regenerate or migrate may be in jeopardy These effects are likely to eventually limit aspects of persistence capacity such as niche expansion, if they have not already, through a combination of diminished open space capacity, loss of enriched substrates and elimination of suitable habitats (Day et al 2005).